Russo-Ukrainian war: War over natural resources

-Gas disputes
+Gas disputes and Nord Stream sabotage

 Until 2014 Ukraine was the main transit route for Russian natural gas sold to Europe, which earned Ukraine about US$3 billion a year in transit fees, making it the country's most lucrative export service.
 Following Russia's launch of the Nord Stream pipeline, which bypasses Ukraine, gas transit volumes steadily decreased.
 Following the start of the Russo-Ukrainian War in February 2014, severe tensions extended to the gas sector.
 The subsequent outbreak of war in the Donbas region forced the suspension of a project to develop Ukraine's own shale gas reserves at the Yuzivska gas field, which had been planned as a way to reduce Ukrainian dependence on Russian gas imports.
 Eventually, the EU commissioner for energy Günther Oettinger was called in to broker a deal securing supplies to Ukraine and transit to the EU.

-An explosion damaged a Ukrainian portion of the Urengoy–Pomary–Uzhhorod pipeline in Ivano-Frankivsk Oblast in May 2014.
-Ukrainian officials blamed Russian terrorists.
-Another section of the pipeline exploded in the Poltava Oblast on 17 June 2014, one day after Russia limited the supply of gas to Ukrainian customers due to non-payment.
-Ukraine's Interior Minister Arsen Avakov said the following day that the explosion had been caused by a bomb.

 In 2015, Russian state media reported that Russia planned to completely abandon gas supplies to Europe through Ukraine after 2018.
 Russia's state-owned energy giant Gazprom had already substantially reduced the volumes of gas transited across Ukraine, and expressed its intention to reduce the level further by means of transit-diversification pipelines (Turkish Stream, Nord Stream, etc.).
 Gazprom and Ukraine agreed to a five-year deal on Russian gas transit to Europe at the end of 2019.